queueburt/Global-Storage-Workshop/README.md

 In the subsequent “**POST - Setup**” screen, click the check-box next to “**Use Lambda Proxy Integration**”.

+**(WARNING: Make sure to check the Proxy Integration box!
+Your test in the subsequent steps will fail with a KeyError otherwise.)**

 In the “**Lambda Function**” box enter the name of the Lambda function you created.
 It should be “**copy-assets**” unless you happened to change the name.

 ![Image](media/Picture49.png)